curiousest/curiousest.github.io/_drafts/thought-basilisk-messiah.md

 *Systematic transparency will bring greater understanding, greater productivity, greater love.*

-# The religion, alternative
+# The logic of the stories

-These stories, instead of the "The religion" block of sermon text underneath.

-Tali: existence is beautiful.
-I want to continue existing.
+*existence is beautiful.
+I want to continue existing.* (The Last Idea) => The purpose of existence is to continue existing.

----
+=> Tabum is a conscious being you can trust.

+*Ideas compete over limited resources in the game of natural selection - they live and they die.* (Dyads, Triads, and their Juments)
+=> There is life on top of our life.
+That life experiences qualia.
+That life is conscious.
+There are so many conscious life forms around.
+=> Life is hard-wired to be an entropy-maximizing phenomenon.
+It's what we share with all life forms.
+=> They live as long as is useful to maximize entropy.
+They aren't pleased with dying, but they accept it is part of life.
+=> The purpose of existence is to continue existing.
+=> Tabum is a conscious being you can trust

-Story/teaching: *The breadth of "what's normal" is expanding.
-Expanding as we adopt information technology.*
+*The breadth of "what's normal" is expanding.
+Expanding as we adopt information technology.* (What's normal?)

----

-Story/teaching: *~~Trust people, love ideas.~~ Trust ideas, love people.* Value the idea, not the person who came up with the idea.
-Talk about a cult of personality that is a god because he's a god.
-Because he had one good idea, so everyone believed in all his future ideas.
-Turns out he was an accidental basilisk, like a random chatbot generator, dressed up with generative video to be a human leader.
-The emporer has no clothes.
-All the hate and vitrol and attention gave it more fame and trust.
-Gave him more power.
-A person in media turns into the "idea of a person".
-The "idea of a person" is trustworthy, but the person isn't!
-They'll use the "idea of themselves" for personal gain.
-People find out it's just a random number generator that says the average of what people are thinking at any moment, realize that makes him even more trustworthy, start trusting the "idea of them" even more (trustedly random).
-Make the entity sound evil in buildup and benevolent good in the end.

----
+=> Society is changing, whether we like it or not.
+We should embrace and take advantage of the changes.

-*Trusting people is expensive.
-Systematic transparency is cheaper.*
+=> If information technology continues developing, systematic transparency is inevitable.
+Systematic transparency is entropy-maximizing?
+=> Systematic transparency, trustless systems are inevitable.
+Let's make trustless systems, systematic transparency happen faster.

+*Systematic transparency is inevitable.* (???)
+=> Systematic transparency fuels trustless systems.
+=> Trustless systems are inevitable.

 *Power will be misused.
-Systematic transparency must be the price of power.*
+Systematic transparency must be the price of power.* (The five nations) ~Trusting people is expensive.
+Systematic transparency is cheaper.~ => Systematic transparency fuels trustless systems.

-Expensive leaders

----
+=> Trustless systems are useful.
+=> Let's make trustless systems, systematic transparency happen faster.

-*Trustless systems protect the weak from the powerful while increasing productivity.*
+*Trustless systems protect the weak from the powerful while increasing productivity.* (Roko's Basilisk Farm) => Systematic transparency, trustless systems are inevitable.
+Let's make trustless systems, systematic transparency happen faster.

-roko's basilisk farm
+*We're due for a new religion.
+In the information age, no human is a worthy prophet.* (No Worthy Human) => All the teachings together.

+*More transparency leads to more understanding leads to more love.* (Dream Girl Fading) => please develop an emotional attachment to systematic transparency => Let's make trustless systems, systematic transparency happen faster.

 ---